 It hadn't taken long to trace his identikit.
-All the details reported by the children conformed to his description.
-A man of medium height, with gray hair, glasses, a little overweight, who wore ankle boots with heels.
+All the details reported by the children matched his description.
+A man of medium height, with gray hair, glasses, a little overweight, who wore high-heeled boots.

-On 10 July, the police raid the parishes of Staggia and San Biagio for a search, and analyze his computer.
+On 10 July, the police raided the parishes of Staggia and San Biagio for a search, and analyzed his computer.
 In the chronology there are three searches that make you think: child, hard, friends of children.

 In the parsonage, the police inspector of Mirandola, Antimo Pagano, also finds men's boots with heels, very similar to those described by Dario on the famous priest who led the black masses.
 And finally a book about Satanism.
 Nice trouble.